 This is an important point.
 Is the amount of groundwater depletion determined by Castle et al. really a huge amount?
 I don't know, but I have to say that it did not surprise me all that much until I read it's about 22% of the USA's annual groundwater depletion (during 2000 - 2008) reported by Lenny Konikow in a USGS report.
 Despite that, I want to know how much the depletion rate is as a percentage of the amount in storage.

 Some Things to Consider & Questions to Ask

 1) The Colorado River Basin is about 250,000 square miles (about 640,000 square kilometers or 160M acres).
 Is 4.5 MAF per year a large amount over that expanse?
 Want to minimize all this?
 Divide the annual depletion by the CRB's area in acres.
-You get an average annual decline of 0.028 AF per acre or about 9200 gallons per acre.
-The total decline over nine years would be about 0.24 feet.
+You get an average annual depletion of 0.028 AF per acre or about 9200 gallons per acre.
+The total decline over nine years would be about 0.24 feet or about 0.03 feet per year.
 Doesn't sound so bad, does it?
 Disclosure notice: not all the land beneath the CRB has large groundwater reservoirs and the groundwater declines are not uniformly distributed.

 2) The resolution of the GRACE information is about 200,000 square kilometers (about 77,000 square miles).
 It cannot discern changes at scales smaller than that.